Low-Frequency/Klipper-Git-Backup/README.md

 If you have any questions, bug reports or requests feel free to DM me on Discord: **Low_Frequency#0831**

+# How does it work?

+This script runs when your Pi starts.
+It waits for network connection and then pushes the config files to GitHub, if you have modified them since the last commit.
+Every action is logged and the output gets sent to the terminal.
+This way you always know what fails, or has failed in the past.

+It even has log rotation implemented, so it doesn't eat up the precious space for your gcodes 😉

 # Setup

 ## Adding an SSH key to your GitHub account